Lucky Drawing with Susan Shie. Class information.

 "Bon Taj Roulet Blues" ©Susan Shie 2016.
 I made this 14"h x 22"w drawing in my sketchbook for my The Blues assignment, for my Lucky Drawing 110 online class.
 I drew it with a blue brush marker, then started shading it with a blue Bic pen.
 I added yellow Inktense ink for the washed in color, and the marker washed a bit, too.
 Then I wrote on it and redid the lines with a black gel pen.
 The final touch was using a marker to color Bonnie Raitt's hair, and then use it again to put their tour date on Taj Mahal's guitar.
 Besides these two icons of The Blues, I added my son-in-law Mike in the lower left corner.
 (He can REALLY play the Blues!)
 I also added me in the top right corner, (but I never got any good at bar chords, so I can't play the blues at all!
 I love Bonnie Raitt's magnificent slide guitar style, and if I'd stayed with guitar, I might have tried that!)

-Over my first 8 years of teaching Lucky Drawing, I made over 76 Lucky Films, of me making drawings for class, not so you could copy my style, but so that you'd see how I get ideas as I go, and follow them.
+Over my many years of teaching Lucky Drawing, I made over 76 Lucky Films, of me making drawings for class, not so you could copy my style, but so that you'd see how I get ideas as I go, and follow them.
 I've quit making those films, but all my students have access to all of them, any time they want to watch them.
 Every student gets my password to those Lucky Films of mine.

 I have a whole lot of Files in the class, for you to learn from, about the class structure and format, how to do things like making your album, posting your pix, etc. Each assignment I give has its own file, too.
 I encourage the students to read through my Files, so they know where they can find info about what topic.
-NEW students really need to at least skim all teh files, so they can understand the class structure.
+NEW students really need to at least skim all the files, so they can understand the class structure.

 Where aer my Keys? ©Susan Shie 2015